-Here’s a full chapter draft from early in the second book, tentatively titled The Light Of Unknown Stars, where Admiral (Ret.)
-Luis Francisco meets with the physical avatar of 4674, a sentient AI investigating troubling activity.
+Here’s a full chapter draft from early in the second book, tentatively titled The Light Of Future Stars, where Admiral (Ret.)
+Luis Francisco meets with the physical avatar of 4647, a sentient AI investigating troubling activity.
 Why the face-to-face?
 With AIs, who can say for sure?

 Uptown Lima, Capital of Multistellar Planet Esperanza

 Luis looked out the window of his office in the newly-built headquarters of Ruth’s Confederation Defense Forces.
 A sizable portion of Esperanza’s capital city was visible, along with Lima’s beautiful parkland.
 Like all the gateway-era cities, Lima was young but not insignificant.
 Covering just over 600 km², rivaling the size of New York City on Earth, it was one of the largest and most populous cities in the Multistellar.

 He stepped away from the window, eyes unfocused to think.
 He mourned the loss of his previous confidence, perhaps even arrogance.
 Commander of the Confederation’s space fleet, such as it was.
 Massively overpowered when chasing down small-time pirates.
 Massively overpowered until it wasn’t enough.
 Years later, he was still struggling to come to terms with the traumatic physical and mental stress from the Aurora Incident.
 His combat AI, upgrade to the personal AI implanted in Confederation citizens just after birth, had helped him cope.
 Still, the extended high-g combat maneuvers had done a number on all of them.
 And the combat losses… but he was not going to revisit that right now.
 He shook his head and pressed his forehead against the window.
 Deep breath.
 Then, back to his desk.